 During the shoulder seasons (fall and spring), we have not found it as necessary to add much compost to the mixture.
 Moreover, with the extreme humidity we experience, compost being added to the mix can sometimes create issues with too much water retention.
 It is important to really observed the moisture levels of the transplant trays with temperature and moisture fluctuations.

-In general, sand refers to the smallest particles in your soil, while the clay refers to the largest, and the silt is in between.
+In general, sand refers to the largest particles in your soil, while the clay refers to the smallest, and the silt is in between.
 Sand and silt help soils drain water well but they don’t hold many nutrients.
 While sand is almost completely void of nutrients, silt is able to hold some nutrients and also helps the sand and clay mix together

 Clay is very compact and soils high in clay can get crusty and make it hard for the soil to breath.
 However, it is loaded with nutrients and also contains valuable minerals, including calcium.
 These soils can be difficult to work with physically, but through adding organic material they can become very rich and release many of the mineral and nutrient compounds.
 They also and hold water well which can be a benefit during scorching summer months.